-• Explain the evaluation strategy.
-What is a '3', how do you use the Field Tracking Evaluation cards.
-Also when to do the evaluations, who does them and what to write on them.
+- Explain the evaluation strategy. - This allows the trainer to follow the progress of the student as they advance in there training so they can move to the next level of training they are working towards. - The Field Tracking Evaluation cards. - Also when to do the evaluations, who does them and what to write on them.
 Generally explain the system that UTS is now using.